tirth1305/Temprature-API-Agent/README.md

 # Prerequisites
 Before you can use this script, you need to set up the following:

+# Twilio Account
-# Twilio Account: You need to have a Twilio account.
+You need to have a Twilio account.
 If you don't have one, you can sign up at Twilio.

+# Twilio Credentials
-# Twilio Credentials: Replace the placeholders in the script with your actual Twilio Account SID and Auth Token.
+Replace the placeholders in the script with your actual Twilio Account SID and Auth Token.
 You can find these credentials in your Twilio dashboard.

-# Twilio Phone Number: Replace twilio_phone_number with your Twilio phone number.
+# Twilio Phone Number
+: Replace twilio_phone_number with your Twilio phone number.
 This is the phone number that will be used to send the SMS.

-# Recipient Phone Number: Replace recipient_phone_number with the recipient's phone number.
+# Recipient Phone Number:
+Replace recipient_phone_number with the recipient's phone number.
 This is where the SMS with the temperature will be sent.

-# OpenWeatherMap API Key: You need to sign up for an OpenWeatherMap API key at OpenWeatherMap and replace the api_key in the script.
+# OpenWeatherMap API Key:
+You need to sign up for an OpenWeatherMap API key at OpenWeatherMap and replace the api_key in the script.

-# Python Libraries: Make sure you have the required Python libraries installed.
+# Python Libraries:
+Make sure you have the required Python libraries installed.
 You can install them using pip:

 # Copy code
 pip install requests twilio fake-useragent